 Camping in Polebridge

-Located in the remote northwestern part of the park, Polebridge is a small community without traditional electricity or cell service!
+Located in the remote northwestern part of the park near the Canadian border, Polebridge is a small community without traditional electricity or cell service!
 The residents power their lives with solar panels and a diesel generator.
 This unique town is fun to visit and is a great place to camp if you want to get away from it all.
 Be sure to stop by the Polebridge Mercantile for a famous huckleberry bearclaw!

 The scenery up here is gorgeous, with several beautiful lakeside campgrounds that are perfect for adventuring.